pavelhancharow/pokemon/server/README.md

 ### `npm start`

-Runs the app in the development mode.\
+Runs the server in the development mode.\
-Open [http://localhost:4000/graphql](http://localhost:4000/graphql) to view it in the browser.
+Open [http://localhost:4000/graphql](http://localhost:4000/graphql) to view a GraphiQL integrated development environment (IDE) in the browser.

-You will see a GraphiQL integrated development environment (IDE).\
-The page will reload if you make edits on server.
+The page will reload if you make edits on the server.